- Why donor ethnicity matters

-For some parents, choosing a donor that they match with ethnically helps avoid an additional layer of discrimination against the family and child who may already face homophobia and/or questions about who their parents are and why they don't have “a dad.”
-Others face discrimination in the form of ignorance around male infertility or single parenting and forming family with the assistance of a donor.
-Matching helps in day-to-day interactions with the world, including the child being questioned less about who their 'real' parents are.
+For some parents, choosing a donor who shares their ethnicity helps avoid an additional layer of discrimination against the family and child who may already face homophobia and/or questions about who their parents are and why they don't have “a dad.”
+Other families may face discrimination in the form of ignorance around male infertility or single parenting and forming family with the assistance of a donor.
+Sharing ethnicity helps in day-to-day interactions with the world, including the child being questioned less about who their 'real' parents are.

 My one tip to give to a queer couple who wants to start a family is to be very aware of how race and gender play into things, at the playground, at the store, on the bus.
-Our family is a transracial family.
+Our family is a transracial family [through adoption].
 I'm Asian, my son is black, and my partner is white.
 People make assumptions based on race and gender, even in our own LGBT community.
 Race shouldn't matter, but it does.
 And it cuts both ways.
 A lot of African-Americans, oftentimes just strangers on the street, show us a lot of love and concern for my son's well-being and safety.
 But others have asked where is my son's mother and who are his 'real' parents.
 My son says, 'My two dads are my real parents.'
 At Brooklyn's Gay Pride Festival, I was talking to some friends, and my son, who was 4 at the time, got away from me and climbed into one of those gold carts for emergencies.
 One volunteer, an African-American lesbian, told my son, 'Oh, no, baby, you can't be there.
 Where's your mommy?'
-I dashed over with my diaper bag in one hand and baby toys in the other and headed straight for my son and the volunteer.
+I dashed over with my diaper bag in one hand and baby toys in the other...
 As I approached, she looked around me, asking, 'Where's your mommy?
 Where's your mommy?'
 When I got there, I looked her straight in the eye and said 'I'm his mommy [and with a flick of a snap said] Happy Gay Pride.'
-We both laughed, but again, race and gender assumptions are very real even in our own LGBT community. "
+We both laughed, but again, race and gender assumptions are very real even in our own LGBT community."

 ~ Glenn D. Magpantay, executive director, National Queer Asian Pacific Islander Alliance,

-We want to support you in your decision-making process.
-It is possible that this article raises issues that you might not have previously considered, as well as the generally more difficult issue of ethnicity in the U.S. today.
-We want what is best for your family.
+It is possible that this article raises issues that you might not have considered, as well as the generally more difficult issue of race and ethnicity in the U.S. today.
+Ultimately, we want what is best for your family, and you know that far better than we do.
 Please feel free to call our office, if you would like additional assistance with finding the right donor for your family.